 For me, finding a deeper purpose behind the sailing was a critical turning point.
 However, that wasn’t the only thing that got me over the line.
 If you’re trying to convince your wife to go cruising, let me give you some advice from her perspective.

 Stop Telling Her How Much She’ll Love It

 Telling her she’ll love it, won’t make it so.
 That’s like me telling you how much you’ll love sitting through an Oprah omnibus.
 Just accept that she may not ever love the idea as much as you and let her know that’s okay.
 That takes the pressure off and it’s amazing what happens after that.

 Okay, maybe not outright choose the boat, but definitely let her have a say.
 A big say.
 I didn’t know (and still don’t know) all the techy aspects of a boat, but I do know how much space I need to feel sane.
 Make sure you listen to what’s important to her.
 If she is upping roots to live on a boat, make her feel as safe and comfortable as possible.

 Put Her in Touch with Other ‘Previously Reluctant’ Wives

 Heck, put her in touch with me if you want to.
 There are tonnes of books written by ‘previously reluctant’ wives who now love the cruising life and I think I read them all.
-Eventually I’ll post some reviews on the Must Reads page, but for now, get her reading anything.
+Your local library is a really good place to start.

 Take Baby Steps